Inferentialist Public Announcement Logic: Base-extension Semantics: Base-extension Semantics for

 Before we define validity, we define the notion of \emph{modal relation}.
 We impose four conditions on modal relations.
 Conditions (a) and (b) separate consistent and inconsistent bases.
 Condition (c) guarantees that if there is a relation from a base $\mathscr{B}$ to base $\mathscr{C}$, then for every consistent superset base of $\mathscr{B}$, there is a superset base of $\mathscr{C}$ between which the relation holds.
 Analogously, condition (d) guarantees that if there is a relation from a base $\mathscr{B}$ to base $\mathscr{C}$, then for every subset base of $\mathscr{B}$, there is a subset base of $\mathscr{C}$ between which the relation holds.
+So (c) and (d) can be thought of as fixing the interaction between the modal relations and the subset relation.
 The conditions are illustrated in Figures \ref{11(ab)}, \ref{11(c)}, and \ref{11(d)}.
 See \cite{EckhardtPymS5} for a more detailed discussion of these conditions.